 - 13. Drilling Mud Disposal.
 Drilling mud will be disposed of at an appropriate facility in compliance with applicable state and federal requirements.
-(3-29-12) - 14.
+(3-18-22) - 14.
 Report of Water Encountered; Owner's or Operator's Duties.
-It shall be the duty of any owner or operator drilling an oil or gas well or drilling a seismic, core or other exploratory hole to report to the Department all potential water bearing zones encountered; such report shall be in writing and give the location of the well or hole, the depth at which the zones were encountered, the thickness of such zones, and the rate of flow of water if known.
-This requirement can be met by the submittal of the logs required in Section 340 of this rule.
+It shall be the duty of any eowners or operators drilling an oil or gas well or drilling a seismic, core, or other exploratory hole to must report to the Department all potential water bearing zones encountered; so Such report shall be in writing and give the location of the well or hole, the depth at which the zones were encountered, the thickness of such zones, and the rate of flow of water if known.
+This requirement can be met by the submittal of the logs required in Section 3401 of this rule.

-- 15. Spill Prevention, Control, and Countermeasures Plan.
-The owner or operator must have a Spill Prevention, Control, and Countermeasures Plan in conformance with the requirements of the EPA.
-This plan must be updated as needed when facilities or activities change.
-(3-29-12) - 16.
+- 15. Spill Prevention, Control, and Countermeasures SPCC Plan.
+The owner or operator must have an Spill Prevention, Control, and Countermeasures SPCC Plan in conformance with the requirements of the EPA.
+This plan must be updated as needed when facilities or activities change. - 16.
 Interim Drill Site Clean Up.
 If a well is completed for production or other purposes, interim reclamation must be completed within six (6) months of the rig being removed.
-Interim reclamation includes the following activities: (3-29-12) - a.
+Interim reclamation includes the following activities:

+(3-18-22)() - a.
 Debris and waste materials including, but not limited to, concrete, sack bentonite and other drilling mud additives, sand, plastic, pipe, and cable associated with the drilling, re-entry, or completion operations shall be removed and disposed of properly.
-(3-29-12) - b.
+(3-18-22) - b.
 All disturbed areas affected by drilling or subsequent operations, except areas reasonably needed for production operations or for subsequent drilling operations to be commenced within twelve (12) months, shall be reclaimed and revegetated to approximately the pre-drilling condition or to the condition specified in an agreement with the surface owner.
 The reclamation standards in Subsections 510.04 through 510.07 of these rules, shall apply.